Welcome to the 2021 Christmas Tree Blog Hop! This year, I’m sharing an Elegant Tropical Christmas Tree.

 Before we get to my tree, I want to thank Michelle at Our Craft Mom for putting this Christmas Tree Blog Hop together.
 It’s a great hop to view a bunch of beautiful decorated Christmas Trees from across the blogsphere.
 And since this Christmas Tree Blog Hop is all about sharing Christmas trees, be sure to visit Virginia’s Traditional Flocked Christmas Tree with Swarovski Ornaments or Kirsten’s Minimalist Tree and the other beautiful decorated trees at the end of this post.

 Ok, now on to this year’s tree!
 I love changing up the tree, but like I said in many of my past Christmas tree posts, my kids prefer a more traditional tree.
 So, this tree Elegant Tropical Christmas Tree is the perfect marriage for everyone in the family.
-I get a festive new themed tree and the kids get the traditional gold and red color scheme they love.
+I get a festive new Hawaiian Christmas tree and the kids get the traditional gold and red color scheme they love.

-Now, I have to say that I’m pretty lucky that I had most of the items on-hand to create this tree.
+Now, I have to say that I’m pretty lucky that I had most of the items on-hand to create this tropical Christmas tree.
 The shipping issues that have been plaguing this year’s retail industry would have made it extremely difficult and expensive to start this tree from scratch.
-In general, many faux flowers have been sold out in stores and online, so I made due with what I had and what I was able to find.
+In general, many faux flowers have been sold out in stores and online, so I made do with what I had and what I was able to find.

 In case you don’t know, I grew up in Hawaii and tried to use flowers that reminded me of home.
 See those red orchids?
 My grandpa grew various orchids in the backyard, so orchids will always remind me of home and were the main flowers for this tree.
 In fact, I wiped out two Hobby Lobby stores of all their red orchids inventory just for this tree (sorry to those that live near me).